BTrujillo816/coffee-scale/documentation/Project Template 2.md

   - Waterproof

 ## Functions
-- Uses pressure sensor to weight change when ball goes in a cup filled with water
+- Uses pressure sensor to detect weight change when ball goes in a cup filled with water
 - Emits a sound whenever weight change is detected

 ## Integration